lbormann/darts-caller/README.md

 *`-C / --caller`*

 Sets a specific voice-pack as caller.
 On start the application displays a list of installed voice-packs; copy the name of chosen one and paste it here.
-By default this is 'None' meaning the application uses sound-files of argument '-M' or a random voice-pack if this is configurated (see next).
-Note: if you set this to a value unequal to 'None' the arguments '-R' and '-L' are no more relevant.
+By default this is 'None' meaning the application chooses a random caller (voice-pack).

 *`-R / --random_caller`*

 The application will randomly choose a voice-pack.
-If you use this functionality, the application considers only most recent version of a voice-pack by finding highest version number (e.g: a-caller-v3).
+If you use this functionality, the application only considers most recent version of a voice-pack by finding its highest version number by name.
+Example: 'en-US-Joey-Male-v3'.
+Because there is no voice-pack with name 'en-US-Joey-Male-v4', version is 'v3' (en-US-Joey-Male-v3).
+By default this is '1'.

-- '0' = random caller deactivated (use -C to set your favorite caller)
+- '0' = random caller deactivated (instead use -C to set your favorite caller)
 - '1' = random caller for every match-start
 - '2' = random caller for every leg

-By default this is '1'.

 *`-RL / --random_caller_language`*

 Filters randomly chosen voice-pack by its language.
-'0' means no filtering.
+'0' means no filtering (every language).
 By default this is '1' (english).

+- '0' = every language
+- '1' = english
+- '2' = french
+- '3' = russian
+- '4' = german
+- '5' = spanish
+- '6' = dutch

 *`-RG / --random_caller_gender`*

 Filters randomly chosen voice-pack by its gender.
-'0' means no filtering.
+'0' means no filtering (every gender).
 By default this is '0'.

+- '0' = every gender
+- '1' = female
+- '2' = male

 *`-CCP / --call_current_player`*